HoustonWeHaveABug/CrosswordGenerator/README.md

 When the White squares connected option is enabled, the program will ensure all white squares are connected to each other.
 Otherwise there is no constraint on the placement of white squares.

 When the Linear blacks option is enabled, the program will try to put a black square at most every (Number of rows \* Number of colums)/(Maximum number of black squares) cells.
 It means in this case the program may miss valid solutions.
 Otherwise a full search is always performed.

+When a RNG seed is provided on the standard input it will be used to seed the Mersenne Twister RNG.
+Otherwise the result of the time() function will be used.